Skilled nursing and rehabilitation facilities - choosing

 - You should have more than one choice.
-If there is no bed available in the skilled facility that is your first choice, the hospital will need to transfer you to another qualified facility.
+If there is no bed available in the skilled nursing facility that is your first choice, the hospital will need to discharge you to another qualified facility.

 - Make sure the hospital staff knows about the places you have chosen.

 - Have someone check if your health insurance will cover your stay at the facility.

 It is always a good idea to check out different skilled nursing facilities.
 Visit two or three places and choose more than one facility where you would be comfortable.

 Things to consider when choosing a place:

 - How well it is decorated and maintained

 - Whether the staff is a good match for your needs

 - Do they take care of many people with your medical problem?
 For example, if you had a hip replacement or stroke, how many people with your problem have they cared for?
 A good facility should be able to provide you with data that shows they give good quality care.

 - Do they have a pathway, or protocol, for taking care of people with your medical condition?